grafana/loki/docs/sources/clients/promtail/configuration.md

 [ tag_separator: <string> | default = , ]
 ```

-Note that the IP number and port used to scrape the targets is assembled as
+Note that the IP address and port number used to scrape the targets is assembled as
 `<__meta_consul_address>:<__meta_consul_service_port>`.
 However, in some
 Consul setups, the relevant address is in `__meta_consul_service_address`.
 In those cases, you can use the [relabel](#relabel_configs)